 Each character is basically a collection of weapons, armor, and magic items, with three stats: Level, Race, and Class.
-For instance, you might describe your character as "a Level 8 Elf Wizard with Boots of Butt-Kicking, a Staff of Napalm, and the Kneepads of Allure."
+For instance, you might describe your character as "a Level 7 Human Warrior with the Staff of Asclepius, a Digital Cloak, and Glass Slippers."

 Level: This is a measure of how generally buff and studly you are.
-When the rules or cards refer to your Level, capitalized, they mean the number in the space where your standie is.
+When the rules or cards refer to your Level, capitalized, they mean this number.

 You gain a level when you kill a monster, or when a card says that you do.
-You can also sell Items to buy levels (see Items, p.
-3).
+You can also sell Items to buy levels (see Items).